rupl/chrisruppel.com/blog/_posts/2017-10-27-brave-payments.md

 - privacy
 - ads
 - blockchain

-summary: Brave offers a new compensation model for web publishing.
-Instead of relying on third-party advertising, sites can be paid directly by visitors using digital currency.
 ---

 I'm a web developer so I've known for years how extensively individuals are tracked on the web.
 For a long time I assumed it was a necessary evil, but as tracking is revealed to be more and more extensive, enough is enough.